canjs/canjs/guides/getting-started-tutorial/event-handling.md

 A `change` event handler was created by adding the `can-change` attribute to the select tag.
-The value of that attribute maps to a property on the `can.Component`'s scope, which acts as the event handler.
+The value of that attribute maps to a property on the `can.Component`’s view model, which acts as the event handler.

-Open up `restaurant_list.js` and modify the scope as follows:
+Open up `restaurant_list.js` and modify the view model as follows:

 ```
-scope: {
+viewModel: {
   restaurants: [{name: 'First'}, {name: 'Second'}, {name: 'Third'}],
   currentRestaurant: undefined,
   restaurantSelected: function() {